Harare East

-Harare East is a constituency of the National Assembly of the Parliament of Zimbabwe.
-Located in Harare, it has been represented since the 2000 election by Tendai Biti.
+Harare East is a constituency represented in the National Assembly of the Parliament of Zimbabwe.
+Located in Harare, it is currently represented since the 2023 election by Rusty Markham of the Citizens Coalition for Change.

+The constituency was previously represented since the 2000 election by Tendai Biti.
 Biti was recalled on 17 March 2021 amid factional disputes within the opposition Movement for Democratic Change Alliance.
-He was reelected to Parliament as a member of the new Citizens Coalition for Change in a by-election held 26 March 2022.
+He was reelected to Parliament as a member of the newly-formed CCC in a by-election held 26 March 2022.